This post may contain affiliate links. Please read our disclosure policy.

 Homemade coleslaw dressing

-The most important part of the a coleslaw recipe is the dressing.
+The most important part of the coleslaw recipe is the dressing.
 Mine is made primarily with greek yogurt, along with olive oil, apple cider vinegar, maple syrup, garlic, salt and pepper.
 The ingredients are standard pantry items that come together wonderfully when mixed!
 You don’t need any special tool to mix them.
 Use a whisk, fork or even spoon until there are no more streaks of olive oil.

 Assembling this healthy coleslaw